felipeourenato/be-efezinho/README.md

 # be-efezinho
-simple projetc just to improve skills on node backend with graphql
+simple project just to improve skills on node backend with graphql